skiadas/TheoryCompCourse/schedule.md

 Sections 8.6, 8.7, 8.8
   ~ - Formal definition of NDTM (Wahl)
     - For every NDTM that solves a problem, there is a DTM that solves it.
 (Wahl)
-    - The complement of a recognizable and undecidable decision problem (or language) is unrecognizable.
+    - If a language and its complement are both recognizable, then the language is decidable.
 (Wahl)
+    - Let $L$ be an undecidable language.
+If $L$ is recognizable, then the complement of $L$ is unrecognizable.
+(Wahl)
+    - Co-recognizable languages.
+Venn diagram of languages and recognizability.
+(Wahl)
     - Examples of unrecognizable languages.
+(Wahl)

 Homework 7